 Another way to calculate h-indexes is to visualize the number of publications and citations.
 One can plot the number of papers versus the number of citations; the h-index is the number of articles at which the 45-degree line crosses the plot curve (or when the rank of the articles is equal or greater than the number of citations).

 The History of H-index

 H-index scores have a relatively short but intense history.
-The h-index, known as the Hirsch index, was introduced by physicist Jorge Hirsch in 2005 to measure both productivity and impact of individual scientists.
+The h-index, known as the Hirsch index, was introduced by physicist Jorge Hirsch in 2005 to measure both the productivity and impact of individual scientists.
 Hirsch stated, “I propose the index h, defined as the number of papers with citation number ≥h, as a useful index to characterize the scientific output of a researcher” (Hirsch, 2005).
 This bibliometric measure has been quickly adopted by institutions as its calculation is pretty simple and can even have predictive power for a researcher’s future success.
-Hirsch claims that after 20 years of research, an h-index=20 is good, 30 is outstanding, and 40 exceptional.
+Hirsch claims that after 20 years of research, and h-index=20 is good, 30 is outstanding, and 40 is exceptional.